Press "Enter" to skip to content

 Cholesterol is also produced in the human body.
 A healthy individual’s body makes 1 to 4 grams of cholesterol per day and there are constantly 10 to 12 grams of cholesterol in the blood.
 The total amount in the body of an adult individual is about 150 grams.

-The lack of cholesterol in the body causes the inability to digest fats and the deterioration of the cell structure in the tissues, especially in the nervous tissue.
+Not having enough cholesterol in the body causes problems in the digestion of fats and deterioration of the cellular structure in tissues, especially nerve tissue.

 The negative effect of cholesterol on health is that it causes cardiovascular diseases.
 The melting point of cholesterol is 159oC.
 It is found in the blood bound to proteins.
 This is why LDL (Low-Density Lipoprotein) and HDL (High-Density Lipoprotein) levels are detected in blood cholesterol measurement.